-This made my oily skin even more greasy looking.
-I continued to use for a while hoping it would get better since it is for oily skin.
+This made my oily skin even more greasy looking. it was just sat on my skin.
+It felt heavy and thick but I continued to use for a while hoping it would get better since it is for oily skin.
 In the end this went into the trash.
-I feel like the people to make skin products for oily skin do not have oily skin and have no idea what they are doing.
+I feel like the people that make skin products for oily skin do not have oily skin and have no idea what they are doing.

 Age: 44-55 Skin: Oily, Fair-Medium Hair: Brunette Eyes: Brown

 love this product.
 One of the few moisturizers that does not give me any extra pimples and have a spf.
 Also fair price.